Aroup Chatterjee: Life and career

 In February 1993, Chatterjee sent a proposal for a short documentary to Vanya Del Borgo, associate producer of Bandung Productions which was owned by Tariq Ali.
 The proposal was passed to a Channel 4 commissioner who approved it, and Del Borgo with Chatterjee's proposal began work, approaching journalist and author Christopher Hitchens to write and present it.
 The documentary became the 1994 film Hell's Angel.
 Chatterjee found the documentary "too sensationalist" and Hitchens went on to write his book The Missionary Position.

 Chatterjee spent the next year travelling and interviewing people who had worked closely with Mother Teresa and the Missionaries of Charity and began to campaign against the conditions in Nirmal Hriday, also known as the Kalighat Home for the Dying in Calcutta.
 In particular he heard stories of lack of basic hygiene, the absence of any pain medication and the frequent reuse of hypodermic needles.

 Chatterjee then began work on a book, eventually released by Meteor Books in 2002 under the original title Mother Teresa: The Final Verdict.
 Chatterjee says in addition to the hours of interviews, "I started in pre Internet days and I spent months in libraries in London.
 I also travelled the world researching it.
 I followed slum dwellers, beggars, destitute children with a video camera.
 I interviewed hundreds of people.
 I stood with video camera outside Teresa's home for hours."

-Following the publication of his book, Chatterjee continued to speak out against what he calls the "bogus and fantastic figure" of Mother Teresa, acting as Devil's advocate in the process of her sainthood.
-He continues to work as a physician in London where he lives with his Irish wife, who was raised as a Catholic, and their three children.
+Following the publication of his book, Chatterjee continued to speak out against what he calls the "bogus and fantastic figure" of Mother Teresa, acting as Devil's advocate in the ongoing discourse about her sainthood.

+In 2019, Chatterjee moved to Sydney, Australia where he lives with his Irish wife (who was raised as a Catholic) and their three children, and continues to work as a physician.